linroger/FinanceCompendium/IX. Risk Management/Risk Management and Financial Institutions/Part 3 Market Risk/Chapter 13 Model-Building Approach.md

 # Practice Questions and Problems (Answers at End of Book)

-13.1 Consider a position consisting of a  $100,000 investment in asset A and a$ 100,000 investment in asset B. Assume that the daily volatilities of both assets are 1\% and that the coefficient of correlation between their returns is 0.3.
+13.1 Consider a position consisting of a  \$100,000 investment in asset A and a\$ 100,000 investment in asset B. Assume that the daily volatilities of both assets are 1\% and that the coefficient of correlation between their returns is 0.3.
 What are the five-day 97\% VaR and ES for the portfolio?

 13.2 A financial institution owns a portfolio of instruments dependent on the U.S. dollar-sterling exchange rate.
 The delta of the portfolio with respect to percentage changes in the exchange rate in equation (13.1) is 3.9.
 If the daily volatility of the exchange rate is  $0.7\%$  and the linear model in equation (13.1) is assumed, estimate the 10-day  $99\%$  VaR.
 13.3 Suppose that in Problem 13.2 the relationship is non-linear and the second partial derivative of the portfolio value with respect to the exchange rate is 4.3.
 Use a Taylor series to derive an approximate relationship between the change in the portfolio value and the percentage change in the exchange rate?